8 Best Stops on the Nashville to Memphis Drive

 Making the journey between the two southern US states is easily one of the best road trips you can do.
 With lots of great stops along the way, it’s worth taking your time to visit these places on the drive from Nashville to Memphis.

 With Nashville, the heart of country music, at one end, and Memphis, the birthplace of blues, at the other, the distance between the iconic cities spans approximately 210 miles.
 If you go straight from one city to the other, it would take approximately three and a half hours.
-But you’d definitely be missing out on the best stops on the Nashville to Memphis drive, given the area is full of historic towns, museums, parks, ranches and lots more.
+But you’d definitely be missing out on the best stops between Nashville and Memphis, given the area is full of historic towns, museums, parks, ranches and lots more.

 Both cities are located in Tennessee, a state famous for Elvis Presley, Morgan Freeman, Justin Timberlake, Dolly Parton, whiskey, moon pie and cotton candy.
 Tennessee also has some of great natural beauty, such as caves, valleys and waterfalls, as well as being the home of the parks and historic battlefields.